Training Materials – ABLE Core Curriculum (8-Hour Course)

 The ABLE curriculum is designed to help participants think differently about their approach to the job, and to their colleagues.
 This can sometimes lead to push-back or tough questions.
 We have compiled the most common questions and challenges our instructors receive, along with some potential responses.

-This can be distributed to ABLE class participants to solicit feedback on the course.
-Agency-specific submissions will be shared monthly with agency points of contact.
+This can be distributed to ABLE class participants to collect feedback or share testimonials about the program.

 • Participant certificate of completion